Jacoby Jones: Pittsburgh Steelers

 Jones was claimed off waivers by the Pittsburgh Steelers on November 5, 2015.
 Jones wore number 13, since his normal number 12 was unofficially retired for Terry Bradshaw.
 After fumbling twice against the Indianapolis Colts, Jones was demoted to backup kick returner and third-string punt returner on the depth chart.
 He was released on January 1, 2016.

 In four games with the Steelers, Jones had 6 punt returns for 19 yards and 9 kick returns for 220 yards.

 Monterrey Steel

 On March 13, 2017, Jones signed with the Monterrey Steel of the National Arena League (NAL).
 He played in 8 games for the Steel, catching 19 passes for 169 yards and 1 touchdown.
 He also returned 2 field goals for 71 yards and 1 touchdown while also returning 12 kicks for 223 yards.

 Retirement

-On September 29, 2017, Jones signed a one-day contract with the Baltimore Ravens so he could retire as a member of the team.
+On September 29, 2017, Jones signed a one-day contract with the Ravens so he could retire as a member of the team.